derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 Each class definition is denoted by a preceding `.` so our `dark-background` class becomes `.dark-background` within our `.css` file.
 Then, similar to the JavaScript scope concept we visited earlier, the property-value pairs are defined between the `{` and `}` characters.
 The `{` and `}` define the scope, the space and enclosure, where one or more property-value pairs are associated with a particular class.

 Each property-value pair consists of a property name that uses the same rules for class naming suggested above, followed by a `:` and then an actual value.
+For ease of learning, I wish the `:` was `=` instead, but I digress.
 With a class and its valid property-value pairs defined, any element that has a `class` by the same name will get the styles applied.
-Pretty cool and very reusable.
+Pretty damn cool and very reusable.

+If it isn't already obvious, each browser sets default styles for elements to provide some baseline style.
+More often than not, you'll want to set your own styles to override the defaults.
+This is why we created `style.css`.

 Since browsers typically default the color of text to black, our applied `dark-background` class makes our text blend with the dark background.
 We want to see the text too so we can fix this by updating our class definition to use another common property named `color`.
-Again, we won't go over all the valid properties that are possible as you, like other coders, can reference resources.
+Again, we won't go over all the valid properties that are possible as you, like other coders and designers, can reference resources.
 The takeaway is the relationship of property-value pairs within class definitions.
 Here is one approach to update our `style.css` file:

 ```
 .dark-background {